molily/molily.de/_posts/2020-11-21-testing-angular.md

 We made it!
 Writing these specs is challenging without doubt.

 `TranslateService` and `TranslatePipe` are non-trivial examples with a proven API.
 The original classes from ngx-translate are more powerful.
-If you look for a robust and flexible solution, it is recommended to use the ngx-translate library directly.
+If you look for a robust and flexible solution, you should use the ngx-translate library directly.

 <div class="book-sources" markdown="1">
 - [TranslatePipe: test code](https://github.com/molily/translate-pipe/blob/master/src/app/translate.pipe.spec.ts)